Business Model Generation: Value proposition development

 Why: Besides helping to open up a large user base, the collaborative production model of Open Source can help widen human capital invested and in turn help increase diversity of ideas and surface better solutions than if you were on your own.

-Get your deck!Open Source refers to a development model in which products are created and maintained by a public community, rather than by a single company.
-The source code for these products is publicly accessible, enabling anyone with the appropriate skills and interest to contribute to the development and improvement of the software.
-As a result, the solutions developed through this process belong to the public at large, rather than to any single organization.
-Open Source products are also typically freely available for anyone to use, modify, and distribute.
+Open Source refers to a development model in which products (typically software) are created and maintained by a public community rather than by a single company.
+The source code is publicly accessible, enabling anyone with the appropriate skills to contribute to development and improvement.
+As a result, solutions developed through this process belong to the public at large, rather than any single organization.
+Open source products are also usually free for anyone to use, modify, and distribute, which raises an important question: how can a business build a profitable model around something that is given away for free?

 Where did the Open Source business model pattern originate from?